Applying For a M.S. in Educational Leadership

 Students are admitted to the College of Education educational leadership major on a competitive basis.
 The major has a restricted enrollment; therefore, not all students who meet the minimum requirements are admitted.

-Applications are accepted on a continuous basis.
+Applications for the M.S. program are accepted on a continuous basis.
 To apply, please follow directions below.
 Completed application materials must be received at least four weeks prior to the course registration date of the application term.

 UO Admissions Application ($50 non-refundable application fee for new students)